polywrap-release-forks/javascript-client/examples/README.md

 # Polywrap JS Client Examples

+Before running any example you must run `yarn` in the `examples` folder

 ## Hello World

 Invokes the logger wrap, which interacts with the logger plugin.
 It shows a console.log message from WASM world